 However, if you have the choice to approach the issue with compassion and love, do so.
-One day, you, too, will be old – at least if you are fortunate.
+One day, you, too, will be older – at least if you are fortunate.
 Then you, too, will pray that your loved ones will allow you to maintain some dignity and autonomy.

 You wouldn’t like the idea of going to court to prove your dad incompetent so that you can gain guardianship.
-So, why not take the necessary steps and obtain the legal documents while Dad is still legally competent?
+So, why not take the necessary steps and obtain the legal documents and agreements while Dad is still legally competent?
 Obtaining guardianship is a long, expensive, emotionally draining process.
 If you don’t want to go through this, talking about these uncomfortable issues early and respectfully is typically the best route for everyone concerned.

 This is one of the most common misunderstandings that people have about a DPOA.
 Once the person who assigned someone to handle his fiduciary responsibilities dies, the DPOA dies as well.
 The attorney can explain the next steps, but those steps will include the handling of the will.
 The executor of the will generally becomes the person to take over the fiduciary responsibilities and doing so means that different legal documents become active.